Hey there! Welcome to the crunchy club.

 (According to reliable source Urban Dictionary)

 But it doesn't happen all at once.
-Five years ago I lived on white pasta and coffee, took hormonal birth control, and had a cabinet full of pills for cold symptoms.
+Before babies I lived on white pasta and coffee, took hormonal birth control, and had a cabinet full of pills for cold symptoms.
 Now, even my husband reaches for the neti pot and asks me where the essential oils are.

 When I got pregnant with my son in 2012, I started to research.
 Like any modern pregnant lady I dutifully trotted my digital self over to BabyCenter and signed up for my birth club.